danrlu/Fuller_Lab_paper/2.Differential_expression_analysis/README.md

   - **DE is deep water.
 Interpret results with caution**.
 For example, DESeq2 does between sample normalization assuming majority of the genes do not change between samples and therefore the (roughly) median gene stays the same.
 So there will be bias if vast majority of genes do change.
 I highly recommend reading and trying to understand the assumptions behind the statistical models.

-  - Our CAGE gave really strange results after DE analysis, so I'm not sure whether DESeq2 can be used for CAGE.
+  - Our CAGE got strange DE results, so I'm not sure whether DESeq2 can be used for CAGE.

 ## To compare different genes/genomic regions in the same sample